Nigerian police rescue 67 from "inhuman" conditions at Islamic "school"

 MAIDUGUIRI, Nigeria, Oct 14 (Reuters) - Police in northern Nigeria rescued nearly 70 men and boys from a second purported Islamic school where they were shackled and subjected to "inhuman and degrading treatments."

-"In the course of investigation, sixty-seven persons from the ages of 7 to 40 years were found shackled with chains," Katsina police spokesman Sansei Bubal said in a statement.
+"In the course of investigation, sixty-seven persons from the ages of 7 to 40 years were found shackled with chains," Katsina police spokesman Sanusi Buba said in a statement.
 "Victims were also found to have been subjected to various inhuman and degrading treatments."

-The raid occurred on October 12 in Sabot Gar, in the Laura local government area of Katsina state.
+The raid occurred on October 12 in Sabon Garin in the Daura local government area of Katsina state.
 Police issued a statement on Monday and said they were working to reunite the victims with their families.

+Lawal Ahmad, a 33-year-old who was held captive, said he witnessed sexual assault, beatings and the death of other captives during his two years there.

+"They were just beating, abusing and punishing us every day with the name of teaching us," he said through tears, adding "they are not teaching us for the sake of God."

 "The way he is treating the children is un-Islamic" he said.
 "We are not happy, they were treated illegally."

 Islamic schools, known as Almajiris, are common across the mostly Muslim north of Nigeria.
-Muslim Rights Concern (MURICES), a local organisation, estimates about 10 million children attend them.
+Muslim Rights Concern (MURIC), a local organisation, estimates about 10 million children attend them.

 In June, President Buhari, himself a Muslim, said the government planned to ban the schools, but would not do so immediately.
 After the incident in Kaduna, the president issued a statement calling on traditional authorities to work with government to expose "unwanted cultural practices that amount to the abuse of children."